WORKING PAPERS

 With Rebecca Dizon-Ross and Mindy Waite

 Combatting the rise of the opioid epidemic is a central challenge of U.S. health care policy.
 A promising approach for improving welfare and decreasing medical costs of people with substance abuse disorders is offering incentive payments for healthy behaviors.
 This approach, broadly known as "contingency management" in the medical literature, has repeatedly shown to be effective in treating substance abuse.
 However, the use of incentives by treatment facilities remains extremely low.
-Furthermore, it is not well understood how to design optimal incentives to treat opioid abuse.
-This project will conduct a randomized evaluation of two incentive schemes for people with opioid use disorders, one incentivizing "inputs" to abstinence, and one incentivizing the "outcome" of abstinence.
-Both schemes are implemented with a novel mobile application, making them uniquely low-cost, low-hassle, and scalable.
-Effects will be measured on abstinence outcomes, including longest duration of abstinence and the percentage of negative drug tests, and the persistence of the effects will be assessed.
+Furthermore, it is not well understood how to design optimal incentives over time to treat opioid abuse.
+We will conduct the first evaluation of a scalable incentive program delivered through a mobile application.
+Our experiment will also directly address a key open question in the literature on incentives for drug-users: how to dynamically adjust incentives for abstinence behaviors according to how well individuals are complying with incentivized behaviors.
+Behavior-dependent dynamic incentive schedules can take two overarching forms: escalating or de-escalating.
+Escalating schedules feature incentive payments for compliance that increase as individuals comply with the behavior, and decrease with failures to comply.
+Escalating incentive schedules increase the stakes of good behavior now by hinging the size of future earnings opportunities on current behavior, and are frequently tested in substance-use settings.
+However, a pitfall of escalating schedules is that they are poorly targeted: they pay the largest incentives to individuals who are complying with behaviors, and offer the smallest incentives to individuals who are struggling to achieve compliance.
+De-escalating schedules can address the poor targeting of escalating schedules.
+De-escalating schedules feature incentive payments that increase when individuals fail to comply with the behavior.
+By delivering larger incentives where they are needed most, these schedules could particularly help individuals when they are struggling, an especially desirable feature in the addition space where the costs of substance abuse may be convex.
+However, the stakes of good behavior are lower than in an escalating schedule, because failure to comply now increases the size of future earnings.
+Our experiment will empirically assess the tradeoff between these two approaches.
+Effects will be measured on abstinence outcomes, including longest duration of abstinence and the percentage of negative drug tests.
 In combination with survey data, variation from the experiment will shed light on the barriers to abstinence more broadly and inform our understanding of optimal incentive design.
 A randomized pilot at the Aurora Health Adult Behavioral Program in Milwauke, Wisconsin is currently under way (AEA Registry Record No. AEARCTR-0005000.)

 DE-BIASING OVER-OPTIMISM ABOUT PERSONAL COVID-19 HEALTH RISK